CALCULATE YOUR SIP RETURNS

 When are Cross Trades Permitted?

-Typically, cross trades are not permitted on major stock exchanges as orders need to be directly sent to the exchange so that the trade can be recorded.
+Typically, cross trades are not permitted on major stock exchanges, as orders must be sent directly to the exchange for recording.
 However, in select situations, cross trades can be permitted.
 Such is the case when both the seller and buyer are managed by the same asset manager.
-Another time in which a cross trade may be permitted is when the price of it is considered as competitive at the time of the trade being carried out.
+Another time in which a cross trade may be permitted is when the price of it is considered competitive at the time of the trade being carried out.

-Certain other conditionals for cross trades to be permitted as the following:
+Certain other conditions for cross trades to be permitted are as follows:

-• When the broker is transferring assets of clients between accounts they need not report this transaction on any exchange.
+• When the broker is transferring assets between two accounts having the same beneficial owner, they need not report this transaction on any exchange.

 • Finally, one can carry out cross trading for certain block orders.